-Reaching ambitious goals and closing the NbS investment gap will require a multi-faceted understanding of NbS governance - enablers, opportunities and barriers - and the necessity of significantly increasing public and private financing.
 Financial institutions recognize that nature risk and biodiversity loss pose serious threats to their operations.
 According to the European Commission (2022) roughly half of the world's GDP is moderately or highly dependent on nature.
 The World Bank (2023) estimates that the global economy could lose as much \$2.7 trillion a year by 2030 if countries continue to destroy biodiversity, impacting wild pollination, food from fisheries and timber from forests.
 The sheer scale of this loss emphasizes the alarming need for investing in nature.

 Despite growing recognition of the importance of NbS, the concept and its practical applications remain unclear.
 According to the European Commission, NbS are solutions that are inspired and supported by nature, which are cost-effective, simultaneously provide environmental, social and economic benefits and help build resilience (European Commission, nd).
 Placing more emphasis on biodiversity, the International Union for Conservation for Nature (IUCN) defines NbS as actions to protect, sustainably manage, and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits (IUCN, 2019).
 A recent review of 20 NbS definitions identified criteria that disqualify projects as NbS, including, among others, negative or no impact on biodiversity, unfair distribution of benefits, top-down governance and financial expenses disproportionate to the benefits (Sowińska-Świerkosz and García, 2022).
 The concept of NbS thus extends beyond the conservation and protection of nature and underscores the utilization of nature's properties for solving societal challenges.
+There are also similar concepts that may meet the definition of NbS, which include Low Impact Developments, Green Infrastructure, Blue-Green Infrastructure, Ecosystem-based Adaptation, and Ecosystem-based Disaster Risk Reduction.

 This deliverable takes stock of the enablers, opportunities and barriers for scaling NbS, with a particular focus on strategies for closing the financing gap.
 By taking stock, we appraise recent experience in terms of accomplishments and good practices.
-Our purpose is not to present an extensive literature review, but to provide a synthesis of the diffuse literature and experience, including H2020 case studies, NbS databases, demonstration projects, published reports and grey literature to render it relevant for the NATURANCE WP1 events and WP2 labs.
+Our purpose is not to present an extensive literature review, but to provide a synthesis of the diffuse literature and experience, including H2020 case studies, NbS databases,demonstration projects, published reports and grey literature to render it relevant for the NATURANCE WP1 events and WP2 labs.
 For the most part, we rely on already documented cases, literature and reviews, as well as interviews that have been carried out to fill knowledge gaps.

-Throughout we provide illustrative cases including good practice examples - all in all, a total of 25 cases.
+Throughout we highlight illustrative cases including good practice examples - all in all, a total of 25 cases.
 According to the European Commission, good practice implies "strategies, approaches and/or activities that have been shown through research and evaluation to be effective, efficient, sustainable and/or transferable, and to reliably lead to a desired result" (European Commission, 2023b).
 Our focus is on both urban and rural NbS that support nature and biodiversity conservation, sustainable land use management, and sustainable forest management.
 Given the limited scope of this document, we give less attention to sustainable and nature-positive agriculture practices.